eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 ## Holder Verification

-In this case, the SD-JWT is expected to be in serialized form.

 `Holder` must know:

 - the public key of the `Issuer` and the algorithm used by the Issuer to sign the SD-JWT